 19.6 Where a forward plan contains a proposal that the Trust carry on an activity of a kind mentioned in 19.5.1 the Council of Governors must:

-19.6.1 determine whether it is satisfied that the carrying on of the activity will not to any significant extent interfere with the fulfilment by the Trust of its principle purpose or the performance of its other functions; and
+19.6.1 determine whether it is satisfied that the carrying on of the activity will not to any significant extent interfere with the fulfilment by the Trust of its principal purpose or the performance of its other functions; and

-19.6.2 notify the Trust of its determination.
+19.6.2 notify the Directors of its determination.

 19.7 If the Trust proposes to increase by 5% or more the proportion of its total income in any Financial Year attributable to activities other than the provision of goods and services for the purposes of health service in England it may implement the proposal only if more than half of the members of the Council of Governors voting approve its implementation.